PrefectHQ/prefect/docs/ui/overview.md

 ## Navigating the UI

-Icons on the left side of the Orion UI help you navigate to commonly used pages.
+Icons on the left side of the Prefect UI help you navigate to commonly used pages.

-The Prefect icon always takes you back to the Orion UI dashboard.
+The Prefect icon always takes you back to the dashboard.
 In Prefect Cloud, it returns you to the list of workspaces.

 | Icon | Description |
 | --- | --- |